Arditi: Training

 In particular, Arditi were trained with hand grenades, marksmanship and the use of the flamethrower and machine gun, including captured enemy equipment.
-Training was very realistic, and several men were killed during basic training: in particular, casualties were caused by splinters from hand grenades, because their operating procedure provided for a direct assault immediately after throwing a grenade.
 The rigorous training, team spirit and contempt of danger, but also the privileges they enjoyed, made the Arditi an elite corps, but also created a climate of distrust and jealousy with officers belonging to other units of the regular army.
-Their military skill, however, earned them respect for the ability to resolve on the battlefield situations tactically impossible for regular army units.
+Their military skill, however, earned them respect for the ability to resolve on the battlefield situations tactically extremely difficult for regular army units.

-Reginaldo Giuliani, a Catholic priest and an Ardito, wrote several books on his experiences, including Croce e spada ('Cross and Sword').
+Reginaldo Giuliani, a Catholic priest and an chaplain for the Assault Battalions of the 3rd Army, wrote several books on his experiences, including Croce e spada ('Cross and Sword').